Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory

 Replacing (\ref{tcbn}) in (\ref{eq:numerical}) and keeping the lowest order in $\omega$, which corresponds to $\ell=0$, the absorption cross-section reduces to

 for which it follows that is proportional to the area of the spherical horizon, $\sigma= 4\pi r^2_{\rm{h}}g(r_{\rm{h}})$, as we could expect.
-This result is consistent with the absorption cross-section for masless scalar field in the Schwarzschild geometry with $q=0$ \cite{futte}, \cite{sanchez1978absorption}.
+This result is consistent with the absorption cross-section for a massless scalar field in the Schwarzschild geometry with $q=0$